-Generic drivers are hardly adequate for newer printers which fully support Windows 10, not to speak about 5 or 10-years-old machines.
+Generic drivers are hardly adequate for newer printers that fully support Windows 10, not to speak about 5 or 10-years-old machines.

 But, this doesn’t mean that the driver provided by Windows Update won’t work.
-If you uninstall it, the system should look for another one and that one might be a right fit.
+If you uninstall it, the system should look for another one and that one might be the right fit.

 - Right-click Start and open Device Manager from the Power User menu.